react-chatbotify-plugins/input-validator/README.md

 }
 ```

-As you can see from the example above, `validateInput` takes in a `userInput` parameter and returns an object representing the validation result.
+As you can see from the example above, `validateTextInput` takes in a `userInput` (string) parameter and returns an object representing the validation result.
 The validation result contains a total of 5 properties described in the table below:

 | Property               | Type     | Default Value | Description                                                                                                                                 |
 |---------------------|----------|----------|---------------------------------------------------------------------------------------------------------------------------------------------|